 The Arbor Hills Supplemental Fire Flow Supply Project was established in 2009 to improve water system reliability and available fire fighting capacity and provide the ability to transfer water between pressure zones.
+MWU worked closely with a Citizen Advisory Panel and held five public meetings on this project.
 A new booster pumping station located in Aldo Leopold Park on the Cannonball Trail Water Main was completed in 2012.